-As we approach the beauty of another Wisconsin fall and winter, it is important for your health — and that of those around you — that you stay up to date on your vaccinations.
+As we approach the beauty of another Wisconsin fall and winter, it’s important for your health and others’ that you stay up to date on your vaccinations.
 Getting the flu shot and COVID-19 vaccine or booster are lifesaving choices we all can make.

 “Staying up to date with your vaccines is a crucial step in protecting yourself and your loved ones,” says Dr. Suzanne Nadra Nouri Havican of ThedaCare Physicians-New London.
-“Over the last two years we have seen how important it is to help each other by getting immunized, as it has greatly decreased the risk of becoming seriously ill or passing an infection to a loved one.”
+“Over the last two years, we’ve seen how important it is to help each other by getting immunized.
+It has greatly decreased the risk of becoming seriously ill or passing an infection to a loved one.”

 You may be healthy enough to come through a bout of influenza (the flu) or COVID-19, but those around you with chronic or underlying illnesses may not be as fortunate.
 Think about someone you know who is elderly or faces a health struggle, and imagine how ill they might become if they contract the flu or COVID-19.